 But most of all, Christmas is for the unbeliever, the one who does not yet know Christ as Lord.

 After all, this is why Jesus came.
 This is why He was born to a virgin.
-He was God in the flesh.
-He came for us!
+He is God in the flesh.